Category: Logic and Mathematics

 Topic this Overlaps Most With: Vagueness (0.062)

 Topic this Overlaps Least With: Psychology (0.00083)

-The graphs by journal do not make this look like a particularly big topic, but as you can see from the numbers at the top, it’s the 8th biggest by weighted count.
-And that’s not surprising - I would have guessed that theories of truth would be a big deal.
+The graphs by journal do not make this look like a particularly big topic, but the numbers at the top show, it’s the eighth biggest by weighted count.
+And that’s not surprising—I would have guessed that theories of truth would be a big deal.
 And so they are, except they aren’t a particularly big part of any journal in any year except for Mind in the early 2000s.

 The spike in the late 1900s and early 1910s is due to an interest in theories of truth in pragmatist and voluntarist philosophical theories.
 Some of these papers involved early contributions from Susan Stebbing, who would go on to contribute many papers to the British journals we’re looking at.